AnonymAuthors2025/Revised_Meta_Visualization/README.md

 Stage 3: Data visualization tools

-We also provide a case study on precision agriculture to illustrate the different stages in one project.
+- We also provide a case study on precision agriculture to illustrate the different stages in one project.

+- A Validation Roadmap file is given to illustrate the phases and participants in partial and global validations.

 Each repository contains a set of data, figures, and a notebook with detailed instructions.